Attic Insulation | Removal & Replace

 Most attics are under-insulated here in the Pacific Northwest.
 The Department of Energy (DOE) recommends an R-value between R-38 and 60 for this area meaning most homes in Puget Sound are under-insulated.
 It was reported by the North American Insulation Manufacturers Association that only 10% of all single-family homes in the United States are properly insulated.
 Updating attic insulation is cost-effective and easy.
 It is also a great way to protect your home while meeting DOE recommendations.

 Attic insulation is essential when it comes to energy efficiency.
 Insulation helps to maintain consistent temperatures within the home.
 This will keep your home more comfortable year-round regardless of the outside temperature.
-By increasing the efficiency of the attic and the home itself the cost of heating and cooling can be lowered by as much as 25% in some cases.
+By increasing the efficiency of the attic and the home itself the cost of heating and cooling can be lowered by as much as 25% in some cases, earning energy star partner status.

 Potential energy savings from proper insulation

 Attic insulation can help to protect against possible pest infestations in several ways.
 The insulation itself is not organic based so rodents and other animals are discouraged from using it as nesting material.
-Since our insulation does not absorb moisture it will never become a nutrient source for pests and insects.
+Since our insulation is not organic it is not seen as a nutrient source for pests and insects.
 This will help keep pests at bay and out of your attic.

-The Owens Corning ProCat ® Insulation comes with a Class A fire rating.
-It does not break down over time like other organic-based insulation.
-Also, it is free of formaldehyde and is non-corrosive.
-All of this has helped to earn this insulation several industry accolades including the GREENGUARD Gold certification.
-This attic insulation is also guaranteed to sustain its usefulness throughout the life of your home and will keep your home protected longer.
+The Valentine Roofing choice for Blown in Insulation received a top fire rating.
+It does not break down over time like other organic-based insulation and is non-corrosive.
+All of this has helped to earn this insulation several industry accolades including the GREENGUARD certification.
+This attic insulation is also guaranteed to sustain its usefulness throughout the life of your home because it will not compress or deteriorate, protecting your home longer.

 Attic Insulation Options